Tutoriel & patron | Sac banane en cuir - 2 tailles

 3. FOR LARGE MODEL ONLY

-Cut the opening of the small pocket on part P3.
-Then, put double-sided on the back of the room (at the level of the opening).
+Cut out the opening of the small pocket on piece P3.
+Then, put double-sided tape on the back of the piece (at the opening).

-Assemble the wrong side of the small zipper (length 18 cm) against the right side of the pocket (piece P9 in fabric).
+Assemble the reverse side of the small zipper (length 18 cm) against the right side of the pocket (fabric piece P9 ).

-Sew the right side (the right side of your fabric should be inside the pocket, the outside will be hidden in the lining of the banana) of the second pocket piece (P9) to the wrong side of the second side of the closure.
+Sew the right side (the right side of your fabric should be inside the pocket, the outside will be hidden in the banana lining) of the second pocket piece (P9) to the wrong side of the second side of the zipper.

 banana leather tutorial